A few of the most common questions we get asked about our programs from interested applicants and our alumni.

 - Communication – Being open and honest with staff about needs.

-- Our Junior IT Analyst Program is designed to introduce technical skills and concepts to participants without any prior technical experience.
+- Our Junior IT Analyst Program is designed to introduce technical skills and concepts to participants without any prior technical experience, but basic computer skills (Internet navigation, email) are mandatory.

-- If you’re new to the world of tech, we recommend that you start with our Junior Information Technology Analyst program
+- If you are new to the world of tech or are a beginner, we recommend that you start with our Junior Information Technology Analyst program.

 - Resume Writing